 Focus on the Credit Union Difference

-- Organize a fun event to teach your staff and members about credit union history and philosophy.
+Organize a fun event to teach your staff and members about credit union history and philosophy.
 Set up booths featuring information on philosophy and operations.
-Punch a ticket at each booth and award International Credit Union Day T-shirts to those who fill their ticket.
+Punch a ticket at each booth and offer small prizes and awards.

-- Sponsor an essay or art contest for young members or your entire membership.
-A short essay (100 words or less) about why the credit union is special would be appropriate.
+Sponsor an essay or art contest for young members or your entire membership.
+A short essay (100 words or less) about why the credit union is special or how has the credit union has helped your family could be essay topics.
 Publish the winning entries in your newsletter or in the local newspaper.